 two mesh STAs mesh GTKSAs.

+The AMPE is also used to establish an authenticated peering between two APs that support the AP Peerkey protocol (as defined in 11.10) under the assumption that a PMK has already been established before the inititiation of the AMPE exchange.

 The AMPE uses Mesh Peering Management frames.
 Parameters are exchanged via the RSNE, the

 Authenticated Mesh Peering Exchange element, and the MIC element.